NodeGuy/channel/README.md

   reserved value used to indicate a closed channel.

 #### reduce(callbackfn[, initialValue])

+`callbackfn` should be a function that takes two arguments (unlike `Array`'s version which takes four). `reduce` calls the callback, as a function, once for each value after the first value present in the channel.

+`callbackfn` is called with two arguments: the `previousValue` (value from the previous call to `callbackfn`) and the `currentValue`.
+The first time that callback is called, the `previousValue` and `currentValue` can be one of two values.
+If an `initialValue` was provided in the call to `reduce`, then `previousValue` will be equal to `initialValue` and `currentValue` will be equal to the first value in the channel.
+If no `initialValue` was provided, then `previousValue` will be equal to the first value in the channel and `currentValue` will be equal to the second.
+It is a `TypeError` if the channel contains no values and `initialValue` is not provided.

 #### shift() -> async

 Returns a promise that resolves when an value is received from the channel.